iancoralogix/terraform-console-example/README.md

 ## What's Inside?

-This repository provides complex nested data structures written in HashiCorp Language (HCL), representing hypothetical resources and settings for various environments.
+This repository provides a complex nested data structure written in HashiCorp Language (HCL), representing hypothetical resources and settings for various environments.
 These data structures are designed to mimic real-world use cases, helping you understand how you might work with similar structures in your own Terraform projects.

 ## Objective